Amannadeem19/Hibernate-hql-sql/README.md

   5. Pagination:

       Used : SetFirstResult() and setMaxResult().
-Helpful how many results should be shown in a page.
+Helpful for fetching ,how many results should be shown in a page.